2016 California wildfires: Events

-On August 15, the National Interagency Fire Center showed the state leading the nation in the quantity, size and intensity of wildfires.
+On August 15, the National Interagency Fire Center reported that California's wildfires were some of the strongest on the West Coast.
 A day later, on August 16, San Bernardino County announced that nearly 85,000 people were evacuated because of the Blue Cut Fire near Cajon Pass.
 Authorities arrested a 40-year-old man in connection to the Clayton Fire, and charged him with 17 counts of arson.

-Fires
+List of wildfires

 Below is a list of all fires that exceeded 1000 acre during the 2016 California wildfire season, as well as the fires that caused significant damage.
 The information is taken from CAL FIRE's list of large fires, and other sources where indicated.